-This report describes a project to produce a detailed natural capital (habitat) basemap for the whole of Buckinghamshire, to model and map the benefits (ecosystem services) that flow from the natural capital, and to identify opportunities to enhance biodiversity and a range of ecosystem services.
-It was commissioned by Buckinghamshire County Council (now Buckinghamshire Unitary Authority).
+This report describes a project to produce a detailed natural capital (habitat) basemap for Milton Keynes Unitary Authority, to model and map the benefits (ecosystem services) that flow from the natural capital, and to identify opportunities to enhance biodiversity and a range of ecosystem services.
+It was commissioned by the Buckinghamshire & Milton Keynes Natural Environment Partnership.

-The first part of the project was to produce a detailed map of the current habitats present across Buckinghamshire.
+The first part of the project was to produce a detailed map of the current habitats present across Milton Keynes.
 This used Ordnance Survey MasterMap polygons as the underlying mapping unit and then utilised a series of different data sets to classify each polygon to a detailed habitat type.
-The final basemap covered an area of 156,500 ha or 1,565 km and contained 985,000 polygons, each of which was classified to an appropriate habitat type.
-It shows that Buckinghamshire is dominated by arable and improved grassland, together making up 63% of the area (98,000 ha), but with woodland and scrub habitats taking up 13% (20,400 ha), an area considerably greater than the other counties in the OxCam Arc.
-Semi-natural and marshy grasslands make up 5.6%, while water makes up just 0.8% of the area.
-Built-up areas and infrastructure make up 6.2% of the land area, with gardens comprising 6.0%.
-The basemap showed that the habitats of Buckinghamshire are distinctly different in the south compared to the north, with the majority of the woodland in the southern half of the county, with the north more dominated by agricultural land.
+The final basemap covered an area of 30,858 ha or 309 km2 and contained approximately 450,000 polygons, each of which was classified to an appropriate habitat type.
+The LA area is dominated by the urban area of MK in the southern half of the area, with the north dominated by agriculture land.
+However, despite the large size of MK, built-up areas and infrastructure (roads, railways, pavements) make up only 13.1% of the total land area, with gardens comprising another 6.8% and amenity grassland 9.2%.
+The dominant habitats by area are cultivated land and improved grassland, together making up 55% of the area (14,900 ha).
+Woodland and scrub habitats take up 8.9% (2,750 ha), semi-natural and marshy grasslands make up 2.7%, while water makes up 2.0% of the area.

-In total, 10 ecosystem services were modelled and mapped: carbon storage, carbon sequestration, air purification, noise regulation, local climate (urban heat) regulation, water flow regulation, water quality regulation, food production, timber production, and accessible nature.
-The key importance of woodland for the provision of a range of services was highlighted, particularly in the south of the county.
-Larger blocks of accessible woodland, are especially important, such as Burnham Beeches, Penn Wood, Wendover Woods, the Ashridge Estate and Bernwood Forest.
+In total, 10 ecosystem services were modelled and mapped: carbon storage, carbon sequestration, air purification, noise regulation, local climate (urban heat) regulation, water flow regulation, water quality (soil erosion) regulation, food production, timber production, and accessible nature.
+The key importance of woodland for the provision of a range of services was highlighted.

 Maps showing the demand for air purification, noise regulation, local climate regulation and accessible nature were also produced.
-Demand was focussed on the urban centres in Buckinghamshire, especially in Aylesbury and High Wycombe, and urban areas adjacent to the road network were also seen to be hotspots for demand.
-The capacity to provide these services is often quite high around urban areas in southern Buckinghamshire, where woodland and other semi-natural habitats occur on the fringes of towns, and these areas should be protected and expanded, even if not important for biodiversity.
-In the northern half of the county there is much more of a mismatch between demand and supply.
+Demand was focussed on the urban centre of Milton Keynes, which dominates the southern part of the study area.
+The capacity to provide these services is often quite high in urban MK, where woodland and other semi-natural habitats are integrated into the urban areas, and these areas should be protected and expanded, even if not important for biodiversity.